rieseberglab/bunnies/README.md

    - EC2 VPCs
    - API Gateway pipeline management endpoints.

-These resources are created using the scripts provided in `./scripts/`.
-FIXME provide more detailed description.

 More resources will be generated when the pipeline definitions are converted into AWS concepts:

    - Lambdas
    - ECS Tasks
    - S3 Buckets to store temporary data

+These resources are created using the scripts provided in `./scripts/`.
+FIXME provide more detailed description.

+   - `./scripts/setup-network.sh` creates network configuration usable by tasks. outputs created ids in `./network-settings.json`.

+   - `./scripts/setup-tasks.sh` creates task configuration based on available tasks.
+Currently using mostly hardcoded values sufficient to drive the example.
+The created entities are saved in `cluster-settings.json`